pojntfx/bagccgop/README.md

 ## Usage

-Let's assume we have a Go app called `hello-world` and we want to build it for as many platforms as possible using bagccgop.
+Let's assume we have a Go app called `hello-world`, and we want to build it for as many platforms as possible using bagccgop.
 This is the `main.go`:

 ```go
 package main